samgj18/scala/README.md

 # Scala Programming Language PlayGround

-Playground to learn from the very foundations of Scala to Cats, ZIO and whatever I get interested scala related.
+Playground to learn from the very foundations of Scala, Cats, ZIO and whatever I get interested scala related.